xdamah/swagger-xdamah-examples/README.md

 Will discuss the main examples here first and understand what that is about.
 The main-examples are illustrated with 2 use cases- basic and with-poly(morphism).
-In each we have two options less-code and with-code-gen(eration)
+In each we have two options less-code and with-min(imal)-code-gen(eration)

 So we basically have four projects of interest here.
 * swagger-xdamah-examples\main-examples\basic\basic-less-code
-* swagger-xdamah-examples\main-examples\basic\basic-with-code-gen
+* swagger-xdamah-examples\main-examples\basic\basic-with-min-code-gen
 * swagger-xdamah-examples\main-examples\with-poly\polymorphic-less-code
-* swagger-xdamah-examples\main-examples\with-poly\polymorphic-with-code-gen
+* swagger-xdamah-examples\main-examples\with-poly\polymorphic-with-min-code-gen

 While these projects are organized in a tree structure to avoid repeating same pom.xml maven details example - dependencies and plugins there is no reason why each cannot be implemented as a stand alone maven project.